 The example for PONR #2 is the atmosphere’s CO2 concentration, which is currently at about 402 ppm.
 Assume that climate scientists agree that 430 ppm would trigger irreversible climate and ocean disasters.
 At an average increase of 2 ppm per year, this means that PONR #2 will be reached in about 14 years.
 Given that emissions are likely to remain high, humankind will have to find and implement methods for removing immense quantities CO2 from the atmosphere within a decade and a half.

 The avoidance of the PONR concept is greatly facilitated by the pervasive suppression of urgency.
-This refers to the public pretense that the ecological crisis isn’t really that bad, and that we have therefore plenty of time to respond.
+This refers to the public pretense that the ecological crisis isn’t really that bad, and that we therefore have plenty of time to respond.
 For example, physicist David Keith repeatedly pooh-poohs the idea that climate change is a major threat in his otherwise excellent book, A Case for Climate Engineering (2013).
 Similarly, political scientist David Victor tells us in Global Warming Gridlock (2011) that there is only a small chance that global warming will cause catastrophic effects.
 The reports of the IPCC, the National Academy of Sciences, and other respected bodies are shot through with similar expressions of skepticism about the gravity of our situation and the urgency of our response.
 Such statements are clearly ludicrous in the face of recent Arctic events, but they continue to dominate mainstream discourse.

 In my next two posts I will discuss the facts and arguments related to geoengineering.
 This will set the stage for my proposed strategy for ecological survival.
 In later posts I will address the political reasons why the urgency of our predicament continues to be suppressed.